 Students will analyze one, two, and three dimensional resultant force systems in equilibrium using algebraic and graphical techniques.
 Students will discuss trusses, frames, centroids, friction, and work.
 Lecture three hours per week.
 This course applies to one or more IAI majors.
 See an Academic Advisor for details.
-Prerequisite: Credit or registration in PHY 105 and MAT 201.
+Prerequisite: PHY 105 and MAT 201